 - Episodes: 112

-After Yusuke Urameshi passes away in a car accident, he’s brought back to life under one condition: that he becomes a Spirit Detective.
+After Yusuke Urameshi passes away in a car accident, he’s brought back to life under one condition: he must become a Spirit Detective.
 As a Spirit Detective, his job is to solve conflicts between humans and yokai.

 Naruto & Yuu Yuu Hakushou are both fighting shounen anime with long epic battles and a cheeky protagonist who has special powers.